Jo Bamford

-He founded a green hydrogen investment fund in 2021 and subsequently became involved in a number of hydrogen focused businesses.
+He founded a green hydrogen investment fund in 2021 and subsequently became involved in a number of hydrogen-focused businesses.
 Bamford is also a board member of JCB, which was founded by his grandfather.

-Early life & education
+Early life

 Bamford was born in December 1977 to Anthony Bamford and Carole Bamford.
-His father spent his career working for the family business JCB, the British manufacturer of construction and farming equipment and founded by his grandfather.
+His father spent his career working for the family business JCB, the British manufacturer of construction and farming equipment that was founded by his grandfather.
 His mother is the founder of Daylesford Organic, a farming and lifestyle business.

-He was educated at Ampleforth College, following in the footsteps of his father who also attended the boarding school.
+He was educated at Ampleforth College, then an all-boys Roman Catholic public school (i.e. independent boarding school), following in the footsteps of his father who also attended it.
 Bamford worked at his parents' businesses when he was home from Ampleforth.
 In an interview, Bamford stated he would often be "bolting together engines on the 6am shift for one and birthing lambs on the farm for the other."
-After Ampleforth College, he attended Edinburgh University, where he graduated with a Master of Arts degree.
+After Ampleforth College, he attended the University of Edinburgh, from which he graduated with an undergraduate Master of Arts (MA Hons) degree.

-Following the death of his grandfather Joseph Bamford in 2001, Jo became a large shareholder in JCB.
-Despite his father serving as CEO at the time of his graduation from Edinburgh University, he opted for a job in finance in London.

 Career

-Fund manager

-After graduating from college, Bamford went to work as a fund manager at New Star Asset Management in London.
-Around 2002, his family invested £4 million into New Star.
-A fellow employee leaked to the press that Bamford had failed his IMC exam, which is a requirement to work as a fund manager.
-According to an IMC spokesman, “The exam is a benchmark of basic investment competence.
-It’s multiple-choice and really isn’t that testing for those who have properly prepared.”

-In 2002, Bamford announced that he was moving to Shanghai because he was “sick and tired” of the media attention he received as a billionaire heir.
-When he left his job at New Star, a colleague sarcastically told the press, “Joe will be sorely missed.
-Not only was he amusing company he was also superb at playing Solitaire on his computer.
-He was inspiration at it.”